 | Random | Random selection | Simple, surprisingly effective |

-If using round robin with servers of different capacities, slower servers get equal traffic and become bottlenecks.
-Switch to least connections or weighted round robin.
-If requests have varying durations, least connections prevents queue buildup on slow servers.
+If users report slow responses and you're using round robin with servers of different capacities, slower servers receive equal traffic and become bottlenecks.
+The solution is to switch to least connections or weighted round robin.

-- Can we connect to port 80?
+- TCP Check: Can we connect to the port?
+Fast but basic.

-- Does GET /health return 200?
+- HTTP Check: Does GET /health return 200?
+Application-aware.

-Custom Check:
+- Custom Check: Does /health return

-- Does /health return {"status": "ok", "db": "connected"}?
+{"status": "ok", "db": "connected"}?
+Deep verification.

 Health check parameters: